YKPS-FooBar/swim4love/README.md

-# Swim For Love 2019
+# Swim For Love

-All the code for the 2019 Swim For Love Charity Event.
+Code for Swim For Love Charity Event.

-The code for last year's event can be found at [yu-george/swim4love](https://github.com/yu-george/swim4love).

-The `local` directory is not a part of the Flask web application, but contains scripts to run locally on a computer.
+The `local` directory is not a part of the Flask web application, but contains scripts to run locally on a computer (e.g. for photos / registration).

 ## Installation
 Make sure you have [Conda](https://github.com/conda/conda) installed.